lynneyun/Electronic-Rituals/Reading Past Present Future/EROFT Project Idea.md

 ## Major Q: What do I want to predict? ##

 I could make this into a random generator that produces an opaque-style oracle, something that needs to be interpreted for the meaning.
 Alternatively, I could just use data in a somewhat legible way to predict what I will be doing.

+## Some thoughts and memos via class 4/21/2020 ##

+- Maybe what this is now missing is a formal process.
+Look through the methods that have been covered in the semester thus far.
+Who is the 'reader', who is the 'sitter'?
+- What constitutes 'meaning'?

+## Some other thoughts after a week
+- what does it mean to be self-surveilling?
+Doesn't religion talk about the all-knowing (or at least Santa Claus who claims to know everything naughty and good)?
+What makes predictive systems accurate?
+Is it the amount of data that is input?
+What makes us believe in these predictive systems?
+The amounts of data we put in?
+Our gullibility?
+Our belief systems?
+- think about the querent and reader.
+Who is who?
+What is the role of the machine?